F5Networks/f5-openstack-hot/experimental/templates/cluster/2nic/README.md

 ## Launching Stacks

 1. Ensure the prerequisites are configured in your environment.
-See README from this project's root folder.
+See the README from this project's root folder.
 2. Clone this repository or manually download the contents (zip/tar).
 As the templates use nested stacks and referenced components, we recommend you retain the project structure as is for ease of deployment.
 If any of the files changed location, make sure that the corresponding paths are updated in the environment files.
 3. Locate and update the environment file (_env.yaml) with the appropriate parameter values.
 Note that some default values will be used if no value is specified for an optional parameter.
 4. Launch the stack using the OpenStack CLI with a command like the following: